Royal Foundation: Mental health

 In November 2022, the foundation, in collaboration with the Two Ridings Community Foundation, announced £345,000 worth of funding for local communities and organisations in Scarborough that support young people's mental health through their work.
 In the same month, the foundation announced that it would "provide advice and support" for Ukrainian first lady Olena Zelenska's mental health initiative, which is meant to address the impact of the Russian invasion of Ukraine on the mental wellbeing of Ukrainians.

 In February 2023, the foundation partnered with Life at No.27 to create therapy allotments and gardens supporting mental health in communities across South Wales.
 In October, the foundation released the results of a survey conducted in the previous month of 1,817 young people who were quizzed about their mental health.
 According to the survey, 59 percent of 16 to 24-year-olds supported increasing public awareness of mental health issues, 39 percent reported experiencing emotional struggles, and 95 percent believed their peers were likely facing mental health challenges.

 In September 2025, it was announced that the foundation, in partnership with the Jac Lewis Foundation and Welsh Rugby Union, would fund a mental health hub at Principality Stadium, offering counselling and transport for those at risk of suicide.
+That year, the foundation began co-funding a two-year pilot by Norfolk and Waveney Mind as part of an initiative to promote the mental wellbeing of employees at the Sandringham Estate and members of the wider community.

+In September 2026, William launched On Your Side, a nationwide initiative developed in partnership with the British Standards Institution and mental health charity Chasing the Stigma, encouraging sport to incorporate suicide prevention measures into its culture.
+A promotional video was also released for the project, which has the backing of 70 organisations including the Football Association, Premier League, Team GB, British Cycling, and various mental health charities.